splintersuidman/blur/README.md

     - It may be convenient to create a folder for your plugins in your home directory (e.g. `~/.chunkwm_plugins`).
 - Load it in you `chunkwmrc` file: `chunkc core::load blur.so`.

-If this method does not work, you can try building it from source.

 ## How to build from source
 ### Required
 - xcode-8 command line tools